vladkinoman/just-my-notes/books/best-comics-to-read.md

 - **Watchmen**, **All-Star Superman**, **Kingdom Come**, **Batman: Year One**, **Batman: The Long Halloween**, **The Dark Knight Returns**, **The Killing Joke**, **Sandman**, **Maus**, **From Hell**, **Persepolis**, **Planetary**, **Calvin and Hobbes**, **Bone**, **Saga**,  **Saga of the Swamp Thing**.
 - *Starman*, *Fables*, *Preacher*, *Transmetropolitan*, *Green Lantern* by Geoff Johns (~~*Green Lantern: Secret Origin*~~), *Daredevil Born Again*, *Judge Dredd: America*, *Enigma*, *Y: The Last Man* (can be chauvinist according to Felicia Day), *The Vision* by Tom King, *Hawkeye* by Matt Fraction, *Kraven's Last Hunt*, *Astonishing X-Men*, *Annihilation* by Dan Abnett...
 (Annihilation Conquest is also good), *Scott Pilgrim*, *Blacksad*, *Sin City*, *V for Vendetta*.
-- The Superior foes of Spider-Man (funniest book available), Gotham Central, Marvels, Deadly Class, Invincible by Robert Kirkman, Baltimore, Hellboy, Fun Home by Alison Bechdel, Daytripper by Fabio Moon and Gabriel Ba, The Contract With God Trilogy by Will Eisner, Essex County by Jeff Lemire (outside the realm of Superheroes), Astro City by Kurt Busiek, Berlin by Jason Lutes, Chew by John Layman & Rob Guillory, Black Hole by Charles Burns, Hellblazer (Constantine) by Delano, Ennis.
+- The Superior foes of Spider-Man (funniest book available), Gotham Central, Marvels, Deadly Class, Invincible by Robert Kirkman, Baltimore, Hellboy, Fun Home by Alison Bechdel, Daytripper by Fabio Moon and Gabriel Ba, The Contract With God Trilogy by Will Eisner, Essex County by Jeff Lemire (outside the realm of Superheroes), Astro City by Kurt Busiek, Berlin by Jason Lutes, Chew by John Layman & Rob Guillory, Black Hole by Charles Burns, Hellblazer (Constantine) by Delano and Ennis, Gideon Falls by Jeff Lemire.

+  > Gideon Falls is the best Image comic series in 2019 according to Reddit.

 Best single issues: